MatteoGuardamagna/Hybrid_drive/README.md

 ## Contribute

-If you are looking for a different variant of the design or want to contribute modified and/or new designs, you can find all files in the [3D model directory](https://github.com/arnefmeyer/mousecam/tree/master/parts).
-Please use the *issue tracker* to report problems with building the camera system and create *pull requests* for improved/new designs.
+Multiple area-specific arrays are present in the repository [array_design](https://github.com/MatteoGuardamagna/Hybrid_drive/tree/main/docs/array_design).
+Create *pull requests* to contribute with new or improved designs.

+The silicon probes and the EIB desgin can also be adapted, according to experimental demands.
+We actively collaborate with [ATLAS Neuro](https://www.atlasneuro.com/) to develop new combinations.
+Feel free to contact me at guardamagnamatteo@gmail.com

 ## References